 Hello there.
-I am an anthropologist of food, waste, cities, and social movements.
-I teach and Deakin University, in Melbourne.
-Among other things.
-I also play the organ and the bass guitar (having played in a Seattle band or two or three), ride a lovely old bicycle, and sew; I’m a sometime visual artist, a sometime Dumpster-diver, and a full-time Australian by birth; I speak Spanish fluently and French and Portuguese passably; and last, but not least, I have been closely involved for a number of years in the Seattle chapter of Food Not Bombs—a globalised movement of autonomous groups which scavenge, glean, or Dumpster-dive for food discarded by local markets, distribute it freely in public places, and in the process challenge local disparities of power and privilege.
+I’m an anthropologist of food, waste, cities, and social movements.
+I teach at Deakin University, in Melbourne, among other things.
+I have anarchist sympathies and feminism leanings.
+I try to stick up for the underdog whenever possible.
+I also play organ and bass (I’ve played in a Seattle band or two or three), ride a lovely old bicycle, and dabble in sewing, photography, and dumpster-diving; I’m aaaaaalmost fluent in Spanish and can sometimes muddle my way through a conversation in French and Portuguese; and last, but not least, I’ve been involved off and on for over a decade now in Food Not Bombs (mostly in the Seattle chapter), a globalised movement of autonomous groups which scavenge, glean, or dumpster-dive for food discarded by local markets, distribute it freely in public places, and in the process challenge local disparities of power and privilege.

 In this blog, I hope to share some of the academic work I have done which might be useful, entertaining, or both, to readers here on the web.
 My research, writing, and teaching deals primarily with urban ethnography and political economy.
 I write about cultural economies of waste and abjection, particularly in globalising cities like Seattle.
 I also write more broadly about political systems, and a particular interest in grassroots organising and non-hierarchical, prefigurative systems.

 These interests lead me to look into things like commercial food waste and dumpster-diving, homelessness and public space, and grassroots countercultural networks like Food Not Bombs.
 My writing draws on five years of ethnographic experience with chapters of Food Not Bombs in Seattle, San Francisco, New York, Melbourne, and smaller cities.